Skip to main content

 // Example if you need to show the backslash...

-Is the length property or a function in JavaScript?
+Is string length a property or function in JavaScript?

 View Answer:

-Interview Response: length is a property that returns the length of a string or an array.
+Interview Response: In JavaScript, length is a property, not a function.
+It is used to determine the number of characters in a string or elements in an array.

 Technical Response: In JavaScript, length is a property and results in an error if you try to invoke it as a function.
 People with a background in other languages sometimes mistype by calling str.length() instead of just str.length.
 Length is a numeric property, and it is not necessary to add the parentheses.